Change request #1666

 I think this is fixed now.
 Can you checkout devel and see if it works as expected?

-#9 Updated by Mayer Michael about 8 years ago
+#9 Updated by Mayer Michael over 8 years ago

 Yes works just fine again - thank you.

-#10 Updated by Knödlseder Jürgen about 8 years ago
+#10 Updated by Knödlseder Jürgen over 8 years ago

 • Status changed from Feedback to Closed